RLM for Claude Code

 Rough Edges

 Latency is real.
 Sub-calls are blocking, no prefix caching yet.
-Complex decompositions can take minutes.
+Complex decompositions can take minutes."It's thinking" is the new "it's compiling."
+Somehow we've made waiting for computers respectable again.

 Cost is unpredictable since it depends on how the model chooses to partition.
 I've capped recursion at depth 3 to avoid runaway spending.
 The activation heuristics are manual rules that mostly work.
 A trained classifier would be better.
 Async execution is on the list.